anytarseir67/asciipy/README.md

 * ~~proper gif support~~ (mostly done, but still to buggy to be considered finished)
 * ability to write output as html
 * ability to convert vectors (not sure how i could even go about this)

+## TODO:
+* add proper examples to the repo and the docs.
+* document 'hacky' things like overriding internal methods for more complex behavior.

 ## need help?
 * [join my discord server!](https://discord.gg/fDQPCBybVJ)